Mold Remediation & Treatment

 Materials: There is downloadable material associated with each lesson and a moderated chat room to handle questions during the live presentations.

 Starting Date: Autumn 2022, 10:30 am PST.
 This course has started, but it is still possible to catch up.
 Those wishing to enroll can access the archived material and then join the live presentations that resume in 2023.

 Target Audience: Anyone interested in property values and/or health!

 The presentation is being offered by Dr. Ingrid Naiman

 Archiving: All webinars will be recorded and archived.
-If anyone missed the live presentation, the archived recordings will be available soon after the original presentation.
-The same fee structure will apply.
+For those who missed the live presentation or who want to review the material, the archived recordings will be available soon after the original presentation.

 Mold Detection and Remediation

 Within hours of exposure to water, mold can begin appear.
 Besides the risk mold poses to health, it can cause serious property damage.
 Any property or possessions that have been exposed to moisture may become colonized by mold.
 This means that when there is heavy rain, melting snow, leaking pipes, clogged pipes, poor drainage, damp crawl spaces, attics, or basements, mold will probably be present.
 Likewise, it can be found in air conditioners, air filtration devices, humifiers and dehumifiers, certain kinds of medical equipment, potted plants, greenhouses, refrigerators, washing machines, automobiles, hotels, restaurants, libraries, concert halls . . . in short, just about anywhere.
 At best, mold will cause deterioration and loss of value to real property and belongings.
 At worst, it will eventually claim the lives of pets, loved ones, and oneself.
 The purpose of this webinar is to raise awareness and define the correct procedures for removing mold.

 Live Webinar Date: 12 September 2020, 10:30 am PDT

 Symptoms of Mold Infection: Allergies & Immunity